 Why is Vitamin D so important to you through the Winter?

 Source: Education Administrator, Biocare

-Vitamin D is one of the most important vitamins that our body needs to function optimally.
+Vitamin D is one of the most important vitamins particularly for your immune system to function optimally.
 Vitamin D is best-known for its bone supporting function whereby it plays an important role in enhancing the absorption of calcium and phosphorus.
 Other important roles of vitamin D include regulating our insulin production for optimum blood sugar balance, enhancing immunity, supporting cardiovascular health and regulating our mood.
 Despite its importance, vitamin D deficiency is unfortunately very common, particularly within the UK population.
 This is mainly due to our lack of sunlight exposure (which is our main source of vitamin D) along with a low intake through the diet.
 Other factors which further contribute towards low vitamin D levels include old age, pregnancy and breastfeeding, dark or covered skin, sunscreen use, obesity and the intake of certain medications such as metformin.

 WINTER & DEFICIENCY RISK